chahatdeep/rovio-umd/README.md

 # rovio-umd
 This repository is a modified version of ROVIO (ETH Zurich) and is maintained by the University of Maryland graduate students.
+All software rights are reserved with ASL group of ETH Zurich.

 For support, contact:
 - [Chahat Deep Singh] [chahat@terpmail.umd.edu]
 - [Nitin J Sanket] [nitinsan@terpmail.umd.edu]